NakaoAtsuyuki/GNN-SC-AFIR/README.md

 ### Preparation

 Copy codes to the same folder as the GRRM input files.
-Install the necessary packages according to `conda_requirements.txt` file.
+Install the necessary packages according to `conda_requirements.txt`.
 Python codes need to the execute permission.
 All codes have to be in the working folder of GRRM.
 Add the following options in a GRRM input file for using GNN/SC-AFIR.

 ```
 DetailedOutput=ON